Your AI powered learning assistant

 Analytics transforms data into actionable business insights, aiding growth and improvement.
 However, the process is complex; it often involves cleaning suspect data before analysis can yield useful results.
 Not all outputs are beneficial—some may be mere noise.
 Beyond visual representations like charts and dashboards, analytics encompasses various applications such as targeting potential credit card subscribers or analyzing employee turnover to reduce costs.
 Different terms related to analytics exist—like business intelligence and data science—but they generally share the same objective of deriving valuable insights from data.

-Types of Analytics
+Understanding the Three Types of Analytics

 Analytics can be categorized into three main types: descriptive, predictive, and prescriptive.
 Descriptive analytics focuses on past events, answering questions about historical sales figures or market share.
 Predictive analytics looks ahead to forecast future outcomes like expected sales and market trends.
 Prescriptive analytics builds upon predictions to recommend actions for optimal decision-making in the future.

-Analytics Life Cycle
+Understanding the Analytics Life Cycle

 The analytics life cycle, akin to the scientific method, is essential for effective data analysis.
 The most recognized framework is CRISP-DM (Cross Industry Standard Process for Data Mining), which consists of five key phases: business understanding, data understanding, data preparation, modeling, and evaluation/deployment.
 Starting with a clear business problem ensures that resources are not wasted on analytics without purpose.
 Each phase builds upon the previous one to create a structured approach that maximizes success in real-world applications.